Occupational Therapy, often called OT, is a key part of individualised Milestone's care package for patients

 At the hospital the OT team run bespoke therapeutic interventions for service patients.
 Each care plan is individual.
 We find out what their goals are and build a programme based on this – adapting and building on it as the individual moves through their recovery journey.

 We have a head start with the wonderful, rural Norfolk location at Milestones which is therapeutic in itself.
-The new build, Woodlands therapy unit is a state-of-the art, bright and a great atmosphere for patients.
-However, Milestones has other advantages as well over traditional mental health hospitals.

 “The hospital is very homely here and there is a sense of space and freedom for people.
 The bespoke philosophy also means we have freedom to create the best and most effective individual care package for each patient”.